Friendshao/Friendshao.github.io/teaching/sr26/index.md

-Though the class targets undergraduates who, while *not* majoring in Physics, have basic *Science & Engineering* background, it is in general eligible for students from other fields with curiosity of the *Nature* and a sense of the grand *Beauty* as well.
+Though the class targets undergraduates who, while *not* majoring in Physics, have basic *Science & Engineering* background, it is in general eligible for students from other fields with curiosity of the *Nature*, a sense of the grand *Beauty*, as well as a bit of stubbornness/persistence.

 <p></p>